Bingo-W/Bingo-W.github.io/_pages/about.md

  - October 2023 - Invited to give a talk on Continual Meta-learning at Sun Yat-sen University.
  - June 2023 - Awarded with Bloomberg Data Science Ph.D.
 Fellowship.
  - April 2023 - One first-author paper accepted by ICML 2023.
- - April 2023 - one paper accepted by IJCAI 2023.
+ - April 2023 - One paper accepted by IJCAI 2023.
  - March 2023 - One first-author journal paper accepted by the ACM Transactions on the Web (TWEB).